-Richard provides outreach to the School of Nursing, including research assistance, instruction, and library support to undergraduate student nurses, faculty, and UPHS nursing staff and leadership.
+Richard provides services to the School of Nursing, including research assistance, instruction, and library support to student nurses and faculty, and to UPHS nursing staff and leadership.
 As the bibliographer for nursing, he also develops the Libraries' print and online resources in this area.
 Richard came to Penn from the Philadelphia College of Osteopathic Medicine, where he held the dual roles of Electronic Resources Librarian and Institutional Repository Manager, and has previously worked at Holy Family University and the Community College of Philadelphia, mostly serving nursing and allied health programs.

-Richard currently serves on the Family Advisory Council of the duPont Hospital for Children, as a technology column editor for the Journal of Hospital Librarianship, and on project leadership teams of the National Pediatric Cardiology Quality Improvement Collaborative.
+Richard currently serves on the Family Advisory Council of the duPont Hospital for Children, on project leadership teams of the National Pediatric Cardiology Quality Improvement Collaborative, and on the publication committee of the Cardiac Neurodevelopmental Outcome Collaborative.
 Prior to his library career, Richard studied nursing at the Queen Alexandria Hospital School of Nursing in Portsmouth, U.K. He then worked in hospitals and long-term care in the U.K. for about 5 years, then came to the U.S. and worked for housing and homelessness organizations.
 Richard received his Master's degree in Library Science from Clarion University in 2010, and a B.A. in History from the University of Delaware in 2007.

 Richard is interested in the health care and support needs of at-risk, chronically ill, and Queer children and youth, and in increasing awareness of Adverse Childhood Experiences, toxic stress, and compassionate practices in health and social services professions.